Sufficient Descent Riemannian Conjugate Gradient Method: Numerical Experiments

 Furthermore, we defined the performance ratio $r_{p,s}$ as

 and defined the performance profile, for all $\tau \in \real$, as

 where $\# S$ denotes the number of elements of a set $S$.

 Figure \ref{fig1} plots the performance profiles of each algorithm by using Algorithm \ref{alg:BacktrackArmijo} to determine the step size.
 In particular, Figure \ref{fig1} (a) and (b) plot the performance profiles versus the number of iterations and the elapsed time, respectively.
 They show that the HZ method solved the most problems, which is about the same number as the Hybrid1 method solved.
-The HZ and Hybrid1 methods substantially outperformed the other methods.
-In particular, Hybrid1 boasted outstanding performance in terms of the number of solved problems, number of iterations, and elapsed time.
+In particular, Hybrid1 solved more problems than the other methods in fewer iterations and less time.
 It can also be seen that Hybrid2 is not compatible with Algorithm \ref{alg:BacktrackArmijo}.

-Figure \ref{fig2} plots the performance profiles of each algorithm by using Algorithm \ref{alg:LineSearch} to determine the step size.
-In particular, Figure \ref{fig2} (a) and (b) plot the performance profiles versus the number of iterations and the elapsed time, respectively.
-It shows that Hybrid1 solved the most problems, and Hybrid2 solved the second-most problems.
+Figure \ref{fig2} (resp.
+Figure \ref{fig3}) plots the performance profiles of each algorithm by using Algorithm \ref{alg:LineSearch} to find the step size satisfying the Wolfe conditions (resp. the strong Wolfe conditions).
+In particular, (a) and (b) of these figures plot the performance profiles versus the number of iterations and the elapsed time, respectively.
+In Figure \ref{fig2}, Hybrid2 solved the second-largest number of problems, and in Figure \ref{fig3}, it solved the third-largest number.
 Unlike the case of using Algorithm \ref{alg:BacktrackArmijo}, Hybrid2 performed well when using Algorithm \ref{alg:LineSearch}.
-It can be seen that the PRP and HS methods have about the same performance.
-Similarly, the FR and DY methods have about the same performance.
+It can be seen that the PRP and HS methods have about the same performance, and the FR and DY methods have about the same performance.

-Figure \ref{fig3} plots the performance profiles of HZ, Hybrid1 and Hybrid2 by using Algorithm \ref{alg:BacktrackArmijo} and \ref{alg:LineSearch} to determine the step size.
-In particular, Figure \ref{fig3} (a) and (b) plots the performance profile versus the number of iterations and elapsed time, respectively.
-Figure \ref{fig3} (a) shows that when Algorithm \ref{alg:LineSearch} is used, all methods solve the problem in fewer iterations than in the case of using Algorithm \ref{alg:BacktrackArmijo}.
-It can be seen from Figure \ref{fig3} (b) that Algorithm \ref{alg:LineSearch} often takes a long time to execute.
+Figure \ref{fig4} plots the performance profiles of the HZ, Hybrid1 and Hybrid2 methods by using Algorithms \ref{alg:BacktrackArmijo} and \ref{alg:LineSearch} to determine the step size satisfying the Armijo, Wolfe, and strong Wolfe conditions.
+In particular, Figure \ref{fig4} (a) and (b) plots the performance profile versus the number of iterations and elapsed time, respectively.
+Figure \ref{fig4} (a) shows that when Algorithm \ref{alg:LineSearch} is used, all methods solve the problem in fewer iterations than in the case of using Algorithm \ref{alg:BacktrackArmijo}.
+It can be seen from Figure \ref{fig4} (b) that Algorithm \ref{alg:LineSearch} often takes a long time to execute.